McMasterNEUDOSE/cFS/README.md

 In your chosen VM software, create a new virtual machine and install the Ubuntu you just downloaded.
 I would dynamically allocate around 15gb if you have the space since the operating system is a little large.
 This step will take a while as Ubuntu first loads.
 If you have any troubles with this step, ask Paula Bosca.

-Make sure you have "make", download it with
+Make sure you have "make", "cmake", and "git".
+You can easily download these from the command line using the following

     sudo apt-get install make

-Making sure you have "cmake", download it with

     sudo apt-get install cmake
-Also git

     sudo apt-get install git